chekka/heinlein-wp/htdocs/wp-content/plugins/admin-site-enhancements/README.md

 ## Changelog

 **Admin and Site Enhancements (ASE) v1.0.0** was released on October 17, 2022.
-Since then, there have been **69 _point_ releases** (e.g. 1.1.0 ) and **78 _patch_ releases** (e.g. 4.9.1).
+Since then, there have been **69 _point_ releases** (e.g. 1.1.0 ) and **86 _patch_ releases** (e.g. 4.9.1).

 Each **_point release_** usually corresponds with the addition of one new module/feature.
 Each module/feature usually is the equivalent of one (or more) single-purpose plugin.
 Each **_patch release_** usually contain one or more bugfix or improvements to existing modules/features.

 [**Upgrade to ASE Pro**](https://www.wpase.com/chnlg-to-web) now.
 Lifetime Deal (LTD) available.

+### 6.9.6.2 (2024.04.01) - ASE Pro

+* **[FIXED in Pro] Content Management >> Content Order**: fixed PHP warnings as reported by Yoshihiro T. and a developer at mez#####e.co.

-### 6.9.0.1 (2024.02.26) - ASE Pro
+### 6.9.6.1 (2024.04.01) - ASE Pro

-* **[FIXED in Pro] Content Management >> Content Duplication**: fixed a bug that can cause PHP warning or fatal error.
-Props to Benjamin P., Elon R., and Yoshihiro T. for reporting the issue immediately after the release of v6.9.0.
+* **[FIXED in Pro] Content Management >> Custom Content Types >> Options Pages**: fixed an issue where getting an option page's option value in the frontend returns empty value.
+Props to Darren for reporting this with a short but clear screencast that illustrates the issue in Breakdance builder.

-### 6.9.0 (2024.02.26) - ASE Free and Pro
+### 6.9.6 (2024.04.01) - ASE Free and Pro

-* **[NEW in Free and Pro] Admin Interface >> Custom Admin Footer Text**: Customize the text you see on the footer of wp-admin pages.

-* **[IMPROVED in Pro] Content Management >> Custom Content Types >> Custom Field Groups**: added 4 **new field types: number, radio, checkbox and (image) gallery**.
-All of them works with the repeater field and have been integrated with Bricks, Breakdance, Oxygen and Elementor, and also fully supported in the Admin Columns Manager module.

-* **[IMPROVED in Pro] Content Management >> Custom Content Types >> Custom Field Groups**: added option to choose preview size for file (image) field type.
-You can choose between thumbnail (cropped/square) or medium (uncropped).
-Some users prefer the cropped version as it's smaller file size, while some other users prefer the uncropped version which for example, shows brand logos nicely.

-* **[IMPROVED in Pro] Admin Interface >> Admin Columns Manager**: list table is now responsive, i.e. looks and works nicely on mobile.
-Props to Pablo R. for reporting the issue when vieweing on mobile.

-* **[IMPROVED in Pro] Log In | Log Out >> Change Login URL**: added option to choose which URL to redirect to when visitors try to access default WP login URLs/slugs (/wp-admin/, /admin/, /wp-login.php, /login/).
-Props to Igor P. for the suggestion.
+* **[IMPROVED in Free and Pro] Log In | Log Out >> Redirect After Login & Logout**: make it possible to redirect to the homepage by leaving the redirection slug input blank.
+Props to [@mateuszkalamarz](https://wordpress.org/support/users/mateuszkalamarz/) for [reporting the issue](https://wordpress.org/support/topic/redirect-after-login-doesnt-allow-front-page/) and prompting the improvement.

-* **[IMPROVED in Pro] Content Management >> Content Duplication**: added option to choose which user role(s) the duplication feature is available for.
-Props to Igor P. for the suggestion.

-* **[IMPROVED in Pro] Content Management >> Custom Content Types >> Custom Post Types**: small usability tweak.
-Add a close icon in the icon picker of the custom post type creation / edit screen.
-Props to Steven Y. for the suggestion.

-### 6.8.3.1 (2024.02.20) - ASE Pro

-* **[FIXED in Pro] Admin Interface >> Admin Columns Manager**: fixed an issue where column widths are not properly applied.

-### 6.8.3 (2024.02.20) - ASE Free and Pro

-* **[NEW in Pro] Content Management >> Custom Content Types**: added **integration of ASE custom fields as Elementor builder's dynamic data provider** All field types, except for repeater fields, can be displayed using the Text Editor widget.
-It's also possible to use compatible field types as data sources for URLs, files/media, colors, numbers, image and video.

-* **[IMPROVED in Free and Pro] Admin Interface >> Hide Admin Notices**: mouse cursor now changes to a pointer (hand icon pointing upwards) when hovering on the 'Notices' menu in the admin bar.
-Props to @cvladan for [suggesting this](https://github.com/qriouslad/admin-site-enhancements/issues/10).
+* **[IMPROVED in Free and Pro] Log In | Log Out >> Change Login URL**: properly redirect /wp-login (without .php) to the /not_found/ URL.
+It was showing the login form on some scenarios.
+Props to Artur M. for reporting this and help with troubleshooting.

-* **[FIXED in Pro] Custom Code >> Code Snippets Manager**: fixed PHP warning on login page.
-Props to Sunny L., Linda L. and Francois G. for reporting the issue along with the full error entry that helped with troubleshooting.

-* **[FIXED in Free and Pro] ASE Settings Page**: fixed incompatibility with US Weather Widget plugin (a plugin that's last updated 6 years ago) causing the settings page to load partially and become non-functional.
-Props to James B for reporting the issue.

-### 6.8.2 (2024.02.16) - ASE Free and Pro

-* **[IMPROVEMENT in Free and Pro] Content Management >> Content Duplication**: added an option to choose where to redirect after performing duplication of a post.
-Choices are the edit screen of the new/duplicate post, or the list view for the post type, e.v.
-View all posts.
-Props to [@americancreativeconsulting](https://wordpress.org/support/users/americancreativeconsulting/) for [suggesting](https://wordpress.org/support/topic/feature-request-duplicate-page-without-opening-to-it/) this improvement.
+* **[IMPROVED in Pro] Content Management >> Content Order**: it's now possible to enable custom ordering for post types that are not hierarchical and don't support page attributes, e.g. posts and WooCommerce products.
+Props to Kay L., Eirini Z. and Hampus E. for suggesting this improvement.

-* **[FIXED in Free and Pro] Content Management >> Media Replacement**: fixed an issue where media replace is not working in non-English wp-admin.
-Also fixed an issue where the "Drop files to upload" blue overlay is not closing after drag-and-dropping a file in the media replacement modal window.
-Props to Andi P. for reporting these issues in details and with screencasts and also facilitating troubleshooting further.

-* **[FIXED in Free and Pro] Log In | Log Out >> Last Login Column**: fixed PHP warning when logging out of temporary account created with [Temporary Login Without Password](https://wordpress.org/plugins/temporary-login-without-password/) plugin.
-Props to Alex S. for reporting the issue.

-* **[FIXED in Pro] Terms Order**: fixed PHP notice and warning on certain scenarios.
-Props to Brian N. for reporting the issue with a copy of the error log entry, which helped with troubleshooting.

-* **[FIXED in Pro] Custom Code >> Code Snippets Manager**: fixed an issue where users are not able to logout in certain scenarios when Code Snippets Manager is active.
-Props to HMDIA for reporting the issue and assisting with troubleshooting.

-### 6.8.0 (2024.02.13) - ASE Free and Pro

-* **[NEW in Free and Pro] Log In Log Out >> Login ID Type**: Restrict login ID to username or email address only.

-* **[IMPROVED in Free and Pro] Custom Code >> Custom Admin CSS**: change the hook in use to print custom CSS on page from 'admin_enqueue_scripts' to 'admin_print_footer_scripts'.
-This increases the chance that the custom CSS will override previously declared CSS.

-* **[IMPROVED in Free and Pro] Utilities >> Display System Summary**: added server IP address.
-Props to Koen A. for the suggestion.

-* **[IMPROVED in Free and Pro] Security >> Limit Login Attempts**: improve detection of user's IP address, especially for cases where the user is behind a proxy server.
-Prevents locking out all users from that proxy server when one is being locked out.
-Props to Gunnar A. for detecting and reporting the issue and suggesting a solution to help fix that.

-* **[FIXED in Pro] Admin Interface >> Admin Columns Manager**: fixed an issue where columns of certain post type listings are showing empty cells / values.
-This was originally reported in detail with GeoDirectory's Packages listing by Martin K., which also helped with the troubleshooting.

-* **[FIXED in Free and Pro] ASE settings page**: fixed plugin conflict between ASE and WordPress Mentions Légales plugin causing ASE settings page to be blank and dysfunctional.
-Props to Gilbert G. for reporting and helping with troubleshooting.

-* **[FIXED in Pro] Admin Interface >> Admin Columns Manager**: fixed PHP fatal error when there's a product that does not have an SKU and the Products column is shown in WooCommerce Orders page.
-Props to Jacob E. for reporting the issue and helping with troubleshooting.
+* **[IMPROVED in Pro] Admin Interface >> Admin Columns Manager**: Post Parent and Menu Order are now included in Default columns for all post types.

-* **[FIXED in Free and Pro] Content Management >> Content Duplication**: fixed PHP warnings as reported by [@webvizionph](https://wordpress.org/support/users/webvizionph/) in details [here](https://wordpress.org/support/topic/warning-attempt-to-read-property-post_type-on-null-in-home/).

-* **[FIXED in Pro] Content Management >> Media Replacement**: fixed an issue where the "Select New Media File" button does not work in the grid view of the media library when viewing a media item and trying to perform media replacement.
-Props to Stefan P. for reporting the issue.
+* **[FIXED in Free and Pro] Disable Components >> Disable Gutenberg**: fixed an issue where the "Add Form" button from Gravity Forms is not present next to "Add Media" button in the post/page edit screen when gutenberg / block editor is disabled for a post type.
+Props to [Kazam Creative](https://wordpress.org/support/users/goldenagemedia/) for [reporting the issue](https://wordpress.org/support/topic/bug-add-shortcode-to-visual-editor-buttons-disappear/).

-* **[FIXED in Pro] Content Management >> Media Replacement**: fixed an issue where the new image (for replacement) is not being shown in the frontend view of the site and in the block editor's Featured Image section.
-Props to David H. for their investigative work detailing the issues and the scenarios under which they appear, and also for helping with the troubleshooting process.
+* **[FIXED in Pro] Content Management >> Custom Content Types**: in some scenarios, the WYSIWYG field is not responsive, and thus, not usable when editing a post using that field type with the block editor.
+This is now fixed.
+Props to Philipp Z. for reporting the issue and facilitating the troubleshooting.

+* **[FIXED in Free and Pro] ASE Settings**: fixed PHP warning reported by [@osblaga](https://wordpress.org/support/users/osblaga/) in [this thread](https://wordpress.org/support/topic/error-when-activating-wp-ase-plugin/).

 [**See the full changelog >>**](https://www.wpase.com/documentation/changelog/)